rsapkf/42/docs/github-gitlab-stars.md

     - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind \*nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
     - [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
     - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.

+  - Dotfiles
+    - [anishathalye/dotbot](https://github.com/anishathalye/dotbot) - A tool that bootstraps your dotfiles.

   - Terminal Applications
     - [powerline/fonts](https://github.com/powerline/fonts) - Patched fonts for Powerline users.